+We appreciate the opportunity to comment on the Board's proposals.
 As discussed above, we do not support the inclusion of CAMs in the auditor's report or expanded audit procedures on other information contained in the annual report.
 We urge the Board to reconsider the proposals.
 We believe that auditor reporting of CAMs would decrease the relevance of the audit report, the role of the audit committee, decrease audit report comparability and increase costs of compliance all to the detriment of investors.
 Further, we believe guidance currently contained in AU sec.
-550 appropriately addresses the procedures to be performed by the external auditor over other information contained in SEC filings and it is unclear to us whether the benefits arising from any further audit scrutiny would justify the costs.
+550 PCAOB Docket No. 34 December 11, 2013 Page 6 of 6 appropriately addresses the audit procedures to be performed over other information contained in the financial statements and the benefits arising from any further audit scrutiny would not justify the costs.

-EEI appreciates the opportunity to provide our input on the proposed audit standards included in the Release.
-We would be pleased to discuss our comments and to provide any additional information that you may find helpful.
+We would be pleased to discuss our comments in further detail and provide any additional information that you may find helpful in addressing these important issues.